 Chris Timmers, a graduate of West Point, served as a rifle platoon leader in the 82nd Airborne Division and commanded a mechanized infantry company in the 3rd Infantry Division in Europe.

 Taki Theodoracopulos is a writer living in New York, London, and Gstaad.
 In addition to his long-running High Life column in The Spectator, Taki writes Under the Black Flag for each number of Chronicles, and publishes Taki’s Magazine, a webzine.

 James O. Tate

-James O. Tate has been writing for Chronicles for nearly 30 years.
+James O. Tate has been writing for Chronicles for 30 years and counting.

 Scott P. Richert

 Scott P. Richert is editor at large for Chronicles: A Magazine of American Culture.
 He holds an M.A. in political theory from the Catholic University of America.
 He has been published in, among others, The Family in America, This World, and Humanitas.
 He is the Catholicism Expert for About.com.

 Justin Raimondo is editorial director of Antiwar.com.
 He is the author of Reclaiming the American Right: The Lost Legacy of the Conservative Movement and An Enemy of the State: The Life of Murray N. Rothbard.

 Roger D. McGrath